thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 date:       2015-05-09
 update_date: 2016-08-11

-summary:    "Angular 2 is written in TypeScript to take advantage of language features like types and meta data annotations through decorators.
-While this is great for tooling, a lot of people don't like the syntax of decorators and maybe even ES6 classes.
-This article discusses how to write an Angular 2 application in ES5."
+summary:    "Ever wondered what it's like to write Angular 2 in ES5?
+Check out this article!"

 categories:
 - angular